tendermint/tendermint/docs/architecture/adr-047-handling-evidence-from-light-client.md

 * 31-07-2020: Remove PhantomValidatorEvidence
 * 14-08-2020: Introduce light traces (listed now as an alternative approach)
 * 20-08-2020: Light client produces evidence when detected instead of passing to full node
+* 16-09-2020: Post-implementation revision

 ## Context

 The bisection method of header verification used by the light client exposes itself to a potential attack if any block within the light clients trusted period has a malicious group of validators with power that exceeds the light clients trust level (default is 1/3).
 To improve light client (and overall network) security, the light client has a detector component that compares the verified header provided by the primary against witness headers.
 This ADR outlines the decision that ensues when the light client detector receives two conflicting headers

+### Glossary of Terms

+- a `LightBlock` is the unit of data that a light client receives, verifies and stores.
+It is composed of a validator set, commit and header all at the same height.
+- a **Trace** is seen as an array of light blocks across a range of heights that were created as a result of skipping verification.

 ## Alternative Approaches

 A previously discussed approach to handling evidence was to pass all the data that the light client had witnessed when it had observed diverging headers for the full node to process.This was known as a light trace and had the following structure:

 ```go
 type ConflictingHeadersTrace struct {